andrei-calin-dragomir/swarm-autoscaler/README.md

 ## Deployment

-Fill in the configuration for your specific influxDB instance and stack of interest before deploying.

-### Stand-alone version (future)
-This deploys the autoscaler with the services it requires to gather data.

 ### Plug-and-play version
-This deploys the autoscaler attaching it to an already existing data source for CAdvisor metrics (or other data sources)
+This deploys the autoscaler attaching it to the [Monitoring Stack](https://github.com/vnzstc/swarm-monitoring.git) in order to extract the required data about the active nodes within the docker swarm.

 1. Fill up your own configuration in the docker-compose.yml
 2. `docker-compose build autoscaler`